 Whilst on the ground, bodyguards are constantly monitoring the area, the people and vehicles within it; looking for the ‘absence of the norm and presence of the abnormal’.
 It’s a sixth sense that becomes second nature from serving in the military or police, it can’t be taught on a two-week, two-bob close protection course.

 In the unlikely event of our clients being injured in an attack of any kind, our bodyguards are highly trained and equipped to deal with complex first-aid incidents.
-Many are seasoned combat medics and at ease treating knife and gunshot wounds or blast injuries.
+Many are seasoned combat medics who are at ease when treating knife and gunshot wounds or blast injuries.
 That’s the added reassurance that our clients desire, we’re an insurance policy should the worst case happen.

 We hear a lot about Twitter trolls, abusive and threatening behaviour on social media, and the coarsening of public debate online.
 I wondered whether that had manifested in any way, in people fearing for their own personal security?